 Standard Operating Procedures (SOPs) are a written step-by-step description of laboratory operating procedures exclusive of analytical methods.
-Laboratories providing analytical support for this project will be required to document all procedures in SOPs.
+Laboratories providing analytical support for this project will be required to document all procedures in SOPs and will be submitted prior to commencement of this work assignment for review.
 The SOPs must address the following areas: